1198 papal election: Election of Pope Innocent III

 On the same day that Celestine III died, some of the cardinals assembled at the Sapta Solis monasterii Cliviscauri, which is taken by scholars to be the Septizodium, or possibly in the nearby church of Santa Lucia in Septisolio.
 Others accompanied the body of the dead pope to its funeral in the Lateran Basilica.
 Following the return of the cardinals from the funeral, they assembled in voluntary enclosure, as reported by pope Innocent himself on a letter on January 9.
 This may have been done to guarantee safety and freedom in the election, given the presence and influence of the Germans in Italy.

-Not for the first time (secundum morem), the electors voted by scrutiny (per scrutinium).
+Now for the first time (secundum morem), the electors voted by scrutiny (per scrutinium).
 Some cardinals were elected scrutineers; they counted the votes, recorded the result and announced it to the rest of the Sacred College.
 In the first scrutiny Cardinal Giovanni di Salerno received the greatest number of votes (ten), but declared that he would not accept the election to the pontificate.
 Ottaviano di Paoli also received three votes, but declared his own preference for Lotario.
 In the second scrutiny the cardinals united their votes in favor of 37-year-old Cardinal Lotario dei Conti di Segni, deacon of SS.
 Sergio e Bacco, who was the youngest of all the cardinals.
 He accepted his election and took the name Innocent III.
 The name was possibly chosen for him by cardinal Graziano da Pisa, as a means to supplant the memory of Antipope Innocent III.

 On 22 February 1198 the new pope was ordained to the priesthood and consecrated to the episcopate by Cardinal Ottaviano di Paoli, bishop of Ostia e Velletri, and solemnly crowned by Cardinal Graziano da Pisa of SS.
 Cosma e Damiano, the protodeacon.